kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 Once the keys are generated, users can use it to sign policies.

 > **WARNING**: The private key file,  `cosign.key`, should not be shared.
+This
-This is a secret file that should be used only by the owner of the key for signing policies..
+> is a secret file that should be used only by the owner of the key for signing policies.

 To sign a policy users can execute the `cosign sign` command passing the `--key` command line argument with their private key file: